 - Maneul Jangajji (Korean Pickled Garlic)

-- Romaine Sangchu Geotjeori (Korean Romaine Lettuce Salad); And
+- Romaine Sangchu Geotjeori (Korean Romaine Lettuce Salad)

 - Soju Caipirinha (A Korean Take on Brazil’s National Drink)

 And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
+You can follow us at @carvingajourney on Instagram, Facebook, and Pinterest.
+I also started a vlog Youtube channel!
 Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
 We hope you enjoyed learning how to toast sesame seeds.
 Thank you so much for stopping by!

 Carving A Journey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Although we may earn commissions for our endorsement, recommendation, testimonial, and/or link to any products or services from this website, these opinions are my own and I fully support these products.